I Don't Wanna Lose Your Love (The Emotions song)

 "I Don't Wanna Lose Your Love" is a song recorded by R&B group the Emotions for their 1976 album Flowers.
 It was released a single by Columbia Records, reaching No. 13 on the Billboard Hot Soul Singles chart and No. 4 on the Billboard Hot Dance Club Play chart.

 Overview

 "I Don't Wanna Lose Your Love" was written by Wanda Hutchinson and Jeanette Hawes.

 Critical reception

 Amy Hanson of AllMusic described "I Don't Wanna Lose Your Love" as a song that "sizzled with Verdine White's classic, elastic bass".

 Covers and samples

 "I Don't Wanna Lose Your Love" was covered by B Angie B as the lead single of her self-titled 1991 album.
+Her version debuted at No. 11 on the US Hot R&B Singles chart, then peaked at No. 54 on the Billboard Hot 100 and No. 2 on the US Hot R&B Singles chart.

-The song was also sampled by rock band Primal Scream on the track Loaded on their 1991 album Screamadelica.
+The song was also sampled by rock band Primal Scream on the track "Loaded" on their 1991 album Screamadelica.